VARoDeK/MyNotes/Arch/update.md

 # Update command for Arch Linux

-#### Note: Arch-pacman doesnot support partial updates.
-Whole system is updates at once.
+#### Note: Arch-pacman does not support partial updates.
+Whole system is updated at once.

 ## Update command
 `$ sudo pacman -Syu`